ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 **Wednesday 2/27/2018**

-of the Fall quarter.
+of the Winter quarter.
 The final exams depend on your section:

 **A Section: Monday March 18, 8am**